What Is Transcervical Sterilization?

-Once the Essure Implants are in place it works by making scar tissue form over the implant, blocking the fallopian tube and preventing fertilization of the egg by the sperm.
+Once the Essure Implants were in place they worked by making scar tissue form over the implant, blocking the fallopian tube and preventing fertilization of the egg by the sperm.

-The procedure does not require cutting into the body or the use of radio frequency energy to burn the fallopian tubes.
-Instead, a health care professional inserts the soft, flexible implants through the body’s natural pathways (vagina, cervix, and uterus) and places one into the opening of each of the 2 fallopian tubes.
-The very tip of the device remains outside the fallopian tube, which provides immediate visual confirmation that it is in place.
+The procedure did not require cutting into the body or the use of radio frequency energy to burn the fallopian tubes.
+Instead, a health care professional inserted the soft, flexible implants through the body’s natural pathways (vagina, cervix, and uterus) and placed one into the opening of each of the two fallopian tubes.
+The very tip of the device remained outside the fallopian tube, which provided immediate visual confirmation that it was in place.

-During the 3 months following the procedure, the patients body forms scar tissue over the inserts to form a natural barrier that prevents sperm from reaching the egg.
-During this period, the patient must continue using another form of birth control like a condom.
+During the 3 months following the procedure, the patients body formed scar tissue over the inserts to form a natural barrier that prevented sperm from reaching the egg.
+During this period, the patient had to continue using another form of birth control like a condom.

-After three months, it’s time to get a confirmation test to verify that the patient is protected from the possibility of an unplanned pregnancy.
-The test uses a dye and special type of x-ray to ensure both that the inserts are in place and that the fallopian tubes are completely blocked.
+After three months, a confirmation test was performed to verify that the patient was protected from the possibility of an unplanned pregnancy.
+The test used a dye and special type of x-ray to ensure both that the inserts were in place and that the fallopian tubes were completely blocked.

 - No surgery, burning or anesthesia